-Meetings of the full Town Council are held once every eight weeks on Mondays, normally starting at 7.30pm.
+Meetings of the full Town Council are held five times a year on a Monday, normally starting at 7.30pm.
 These are the main meetings of the Council, presided over by the Mayor.
 Minutes of the committees are received and adopted.
 Other business can include presentations from local bodies.

 There are four committees of the Council:

 |Committee||Meets approximately every|

 |Policy and Resources Committee||Twelve weeks|

 All Town Council meetings are held in the Council Chamber in the Town Hall, Market Place, Newbury.
 Members of the public are very welcome to attend all meetings.
 There are seats specially reserved for you.
 Every effort is made to ensure that members of the public can understand the meetings and feel at ease.

 Due to the Coronavirus Pandemic, meetings are currently being held via Zoom.
 The link to these meetings can be found on the Agenda and Papers document for the specific meeting.